KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 ```
 The view definition must be completely replaced, you cannot change just one column.

+### Exercise: Views
+In the cyf_hotel database:
+1. Define a view, reservations_n, that provides an alternative method of accessing the reservations table.
+It should have columns res_id, cust_id, room_no, checkin_date, nights_stay and no_guests and should present all the rows in reservations.
+2.
 ## Users, Roles and Access Control
 We know from setting up the database that we can create users in PostgreSQL.
 We used the command `createuser` in the terminal to create our own user on the database system:
 ```